edgedb/easy-edgedb/chapter16/index.md

 `index` is good in limited quantities, but you don't want to index everything.
 Here is why:

 - It makes the queries faster, but increases the database size.
-- This may make `insert`s and `update`s slower if you have too many.
+- This may make `insert` and `update` operations slower if you have too many.

 If there were no downside to indexing, EdgeDB would just index everything for you by default.
 Since there is a downside, indexing only happens when you say so.
 A good rule of thumb for indexes might be to compare them to an index in a real book: